DSLFoundry/mps-docxgen/README.md

 #### Status

+>>> at this moment there is a jar conflict related to JAXB
+- the samples in org.docx4j.samples all run fine
+- the tests for com.dslfoundry.docx all fail.
+This is odd because the calls made to org.docx4j that fail here, run fine in the context of the samples.

+Assumption: class loading problem.
+Sta tuned

 This is very much a work in progress.
 The the set of concepts presently adopted from the WordProcessingML standard is rather small, but the ones adopted work pretty well.